-This extend abstract is a contribution to the Online Symposium on Website Accessibility Metrics.
-The contents of this paper has not been developed by W3C Web Accessibility Initiative (WAI) and does not necessarily represent the consensus view of its membership.
+This paper is a contribution to the Website Accessibility Metrics Symposium.
+It was not developed by the W3C Web Accessibility Initiative (WAI) and does not necessarily represent the consensus view of W3C staff, participants, or members.

 Templates are highly used in Web development.
 Estimates indicate that 40-50% of the Web content uses templates[1].
 Automatic accessibility tools report errors and warnings on pages built on those templates.
 Consequently, if a template presents an accessibility problem, that problem is reported as often as the template is used within the page/site.